The Professionals (TV series): Overview

 Criminal Intelligence 5 (CI5) is a British law enforcement department, instructed by the Home Secretary to use any means to deal with crimes of a serious nature that go beyond the capacity of the police, but which are not tasks for the Security Service or the military.

 The choice of CI5's name is inspired by CID and MI5.
 The premise allowed the programme makers to involve a wide variety of villains, including terrorists, hitmen, hate groups and espionage suspects, with plots sometimes relating to the Cold War.
 Led by George Cowley (Gordon Jackson), CI5 is known for using unconventional and sometimes illegal methods to beat criminals, or as Cowley put it, "Fight fire with fire!"
 The use of a fictitious force in this context was somewhat less controversial than the portrayal of the real Flying Squad in The Sweeney.

 Cowley's two best agents are Ray Doyle (Martin Shaw) and William Bodie (Lewis Collins).
 Doyle is an ex–detective constable who has worked the seedier parts of London, while Bodie is an ex-paratrooper, mercenary and SAS sergeant.
 Of the two, Doyle is the softer, compassionate and more thoughtful character, while Bodie is ruthless and more willing to take on criminals on their own terms.
 That said, Doyle is more hot-headed and tends to rush in, while Bodie waits for the shooting to start.

-While polar opposites, Bodie and Doyle have a deep and enduring friendship, and are almost inseparable.
+While polar opposites, Bodie and Doyle have an enduring friendship, and are very close.
 Although their loyalty to Cowley is beyond question, they have no qualms about disobeying orders if it means getting the right result, either for the case or themselves.